Qualia Mind Review

 Vitamin C: 100mg

-The USDA recommends that adult women get 75mg of vitamin C daily, and adult men get 90mg.
-Most adults in the U.S. get enough vitamin C through their diet, so while the 100mg in Qualia Mind is more than you need for daily function, medical experts have determined you can take up to 2,000mg daily safely.
+The USDA recommends that adult women get 75mg of vitamin C daily and adult men get 90mg.
+Most adults in the U.S. get enough vitamin C through their diet.
+But, while the 100mg in Qualia Mind is more than you need for daily function, medical experts have determined you can safely take up to 2,000mg daily.
+However, again, we recommend speaking with your doctor first to make sure supplementation is safe for you.

-Humans primarily absorb vitamin D directly through sunlight.
-You may not get enough vitamin D in the winter — or if you work indoors, don’t often leave the house, have darker skin, or are obese — leaving you feeling tired, moody, and achy.
-Considering about 42% of Americans have a vitamin D deficiency, adding vitamin D to your diet may improve your mood and energy levels.
+Humans primarily get vitamin D from exposure to sunlight (the cholesterol in your skin absorbs UV radiation, which starts the synthesis of vitamin D3).
+You may not get enough vitamin D in the winter — or if you work indoors, don’t often leave the house, have darker skin, or have obesity — leaving you feeling tired, moody, and achy.
+Considering that about 42% of Americans have a vitamin D deficiency, adding vitamin D to your diet may improve your mood and energy levels.
 And while low vitamin D levels are associated with a higher frequency of dementia, adding vitamin D doesn’t seem to make a difference in cognitive decline or dementia in general.

 Most adults need 15mcg or 600IU of vitamin D, though adults above age 70 need slightly more (20mcg or 800IU).
 1,000IU is a reasonable dose of vitamin D3 for a vast majority of people.